antfu/antfu.me/pages/posts/mental-health-oss.md

 Once you reach those goals, things start to become "usual".
 You will then start to expect more and set higher goals.
 At a certain point, I start to not care about those numbers of stars or downloads anymore.
 It's not necessarily a bad thing as they are not the metrics I should be focusing on anyway, but I sometimes miss the old days when I could get joy from those simple things.

-Then I started to realize, that the experience of so many things in our life has a direct relationship with our **expectations**.
+I gradually realized, that the experience of so many things in our life has a direct relationship with our **expectations**.
 When we just get started, we have little expectations, which could be relatively easy to reach.
 As we go forward and stand on a higher ground, we start to expect much more, that might not scale linearly.
 Getting 100 more stars when you have 1000 does not sound as impressive as when you have nothing.
 When you have 1000 stars, you will look for another 1000, and only 100 can no longer satisfy you.
 That is odd to me, and I don't enjoy this "human nature" of mine.

 I found that lowering my expectations and being grateful for what I have is a good way to keep me happy.
 When you start to realize you can't keep reaching your milestones one and another, it's a good way out to stop seeking higher, take a break and enjoy the view around you - maybe you have already reached high enough.
 Since I started to "not overly concerned about gains and losses", I found myself much happier trying different ideas even if they might not be successful - because I don't have high expectations of them, there is no such concept of "failure" to me.
 And if some of them later might turn out to be good ideas, it would be a nice "unexpected surprise".